UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Datasets/index.rst

 |

-AMSR2 data can be found at /mnt/storage6/hlouis/DATA/AMSR2/
+AMSR2 data (regridded to ANAH4 from 6.25km NSIDC North Polar Stereographic grid) can be found at /mnt/storage6/hlouis/DATA/AMSR2/

 |